 The Apostle Paul, in Acts 27 and 28, was involved in a great storm in which the ship was destroyed, but God did not allow one soul to be lost.
 Paul extolled God’s goodness for his deliverance.
 We should do likewise when we are delivered from a great storm.

 We will all experience storms in our lives.
 Every storm that arises is not the kind that occurs in the sea.
 Some are storms of sickness.
-Sometimes a storm is related to misbehaving children.
+Sometimes a battery is related to misbehaving children.
 At other times the storm may be related to our finances.
-These kinds of storms are just as real as those faced by the mariners in Psalms 107 and those faced by the disciples in the 4th chapter of Mark.
+These kinds of storms are just as real as those faced by the mariners in Psalms 107 and those faced by the disciples in Mark’s 4th chapter.
 But the solution that quieted the storm then is the same solution for today.
-Call on the name of the Lord and He will answer prayer.
-Rare is the person who is able to say, “I haven’t had any storms in my life”.
-To them I say in the words of my late Grandmother Ada, “Baby, just keepa’ living.
+Call on the name of the Lord, and He will answer prayer.
+Rare is the person who can say, “I haven’t had any storms in my life”.
+To them, I say in the words of my late Grandmother Ada, “Baby, just keepa’ living.
 The storms will be there.”
 Storms are meant to drive us to God, so when they happen, just cry out to Him.
 You need to repent first so that you can be right with Him.
-If you are not saved and you try to cry out to Him with anything other than repentance, He might not answer.
-But if you repent of your sins, you will have a right to call upon the name of the Lord and He will answer.
+If you are not saved and try to cry out to Him with anything other than repentance, He might not answer.
+But if you repent of your sins, you will have a right to call upon the name of the Lord, and He will answer.

-Has anyone noticed that whenever America gets into trouble we (they) don’t mind calling on God?
-That’s a very good thing to do.
+Has anyone noticed that whenever America gets into trouble, we (they) don’t mind calling on God?
+That’s a perfect thing to do.
 Unfortunately, though, as soon as the storm is quieted, America goes back to our (their) sinful ways.
 We (They) act almost embarrassed that we (they) had to call on God for help.
-That foolishness needs to stop though because if we (they) don’t break this cycle, one day we (they) are going to call on the name of the Lord and He is not going to answer.
+That foolishness needs to stop, though, because if we (they) don’t break this cycle, one day, we (they) are going to call on the name of the Lord, and He is not going to answer.
 In Proverbs 1:22-33 He said that He would mock them when their calamity comes.

 22 How long, ye simple ones, will ye love simplicity? and the scorners delight in their scorning, and fools hate knowledge?